Skip to content

 Demonstration of how an elder manipulated documented facts to avoid accountability for his actions.
 And how an associate and senior pastor remained silent in the face of his lies.

-A close-up of a round hole in a cactus.
+A close-up of a round hole, encircled by brown scar tissue, in the frond of a green cactus.
 Nearby spines point outward.

 Posted on June 10, 2022June 29, 2022